 Making the decision to file for a divorce is certainly not one that comes easily.

-When you are going through the divorce process, having an attorney that is attentive to your needs and is available to help guide you through the process is imperative to easing some of your stress and tension.
+When you are going through steps of filing for divorce in Texas, having an attorney that is attentive to your needs and is available to help guide you through the process is imperative to easing some of your stress and tension.

 The experienced attorneys at The Stout Law Firm, P.L.L.C. can help you.